EmmaJane22/memory-game/README.md

     - All users reported that the rules were clear, concise and easy to read without being too verbose.
 * As a player, I want to be able to easily navigate to the game and back to the rules if necessary.
     - Everyone reported being able to easily find their way around the game.
-    - All hyerlinks were tested and worked correctly.
+    - All hyperlinks were tested and worked correctly.
-    - All users reported being able to naviagte back to the rules.
+    - All users reported being able to navigate back to the rules.
 * As a player, I want to know if the two cards chosen are a matching pair or not.
     - Everyone confirmed that the sound effects gave them appropriate feedback on whether the cards were a match.
     - All testers confirmed the sound effects were 100% correct for all moves.